AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/5-Explore-and-configure-the-AWS-Management-Console/5.4Create-And-Use-Dashboard-Widgets/index.md

 #### Create and use dashboard widgets

-In this lab, let's explore "widgets" that display important information about our AWS environment and provide shortcuts to AWS services.
+In this lab, we will explore "display widgets" that show important information about our AWS environment and provide shortcuts to AWS services.

-We can customize our experience by adding and removing these widgets, rearranging them, or resizing them to a custom size
+We can customize our experience by adding and removing these widgets, rearranging them, or resizing them as needed.

 Select the AWS logo in the left corner of the screen to return to **Console Home**